Set preferences, the OS X user defaults system works with both the OS and with individual applications.

 Specify the global domain.

-'-g' and '-globalDomain' may be used as synonyms for NSGlobalDomain.
+'-g' and '-globalDomain' can be used as synonyms for NSGlobalDomain.

 Specifying value types for preference keys: